danielabar/meal_composer/docs/meal_plan_gen_todo.md

   - nicer: show which plans and offer to delete plans as well - modal experience
 - edge case: what should happen if user edits a meal structure or macro target that is used in a plan - regenerate plan?
   - if fails, leave original plan?
+- actually, user should be able to regenerate a plan at any time for new random selections
 - let user specify how many days to generate? but everything is only daily based...
 - let user specify tolerance (overall? per macro?) - need to modify plan schema/model
 - edit a plan, at the very least the title
 - swap a food (finds another one at random from that category)
+- swap a food with another specific food choice
 - replace a food with something specific - calculate amount based on holding everything else in the plan fixed
 - failure case - plan could not be generated - what happens
 - showing order incorrectly in meal plan
 - if plan is way off from tolerance - should that really be considered successfully generated?
 Maybe fail if not within tolerance?
+- instead of categories, allow food selection